Readability: Early research

-Sherman wrote: "Literary English, in short, will follow the forms of standard spoken English from which it comes.
-No man should talk worse than he writes, no man should write better than he should talk....
-The oral sentence is clearest because it is the product of millions of daily efforts to be clear and strong.
-It represents the work of the race for thousands of years in perfecting an effective instrument of communication."

 In 1889 in Russia, the writer Nikolai A. Rubakin published a study of over 10,000 texts written by everyday people.
 From these texts, he took 1,500 words he thought most people understood.
 He found that the main blocks to comprehension are unfamiliar words and long sentences.
 Starting with his own journal at the age of 13, Rubakin published many articles and books on science and many subjects for the great numbers of new readers throughout Russia.
 In Rubakin's view, the people were not fools.
 They were simply poor and in need of cheap books, written at a level they could grasp.

-In 1921, Harry D. Kitson published The Mind of the Buyer, one of the first books to apply psychology to marketing.
-Kitson's work showed that each type of reader bought and read their own type of text.
-On reading two newspapers and two magazines, he found that short sentence length and short word length were the best contributors to reading ease.

-Text leveling
+Reading ease

 The earliest reading ease assessment is the subjective judgment termed text leveling.
 Formulas do not fully address the various content, purpose, design, visual input, and organization of a text.
 Text leveling is commonly used to rank the reading ease of texts in areas where reading difficulties are easy to identify, such as books for young children.
 At higher levels, ranking reading ease becomes more difficult, as individual difficulties become harder to identify.
 This has led to better ways to assess reading ease.

-Vocabulary frequency lists

 In the 1920s, the scientific movement in education looked for tests to measure students' achievement to aid in curriculum development.
 Teachers and educators had long known that, to improve reading skill, readers—especially beginning readers—need reading material that closely matches their ability.
 University-based psychologists did much of the early research, which was later taken up by textbook publishers.

-Educational psychologist Edward Thorndike of Columbia University noted that, in Russia and Germany, teachers used word frequency counts to match books to students.
-Word skill was the best sign of intellectual development, and the strongest predictor of reading ease.
-In 1921, Thorndike published Teachers Word Book, which contained the frequencies of 10,000 words.
-It made it easier for teachers to choose books that matched class reading skills.
-It also provided a basis for future research on reading ease.

-Until computers came along, word frequency lists were the best aids for grading reading ease of texts.
-In 1981 the World Book Encyclopedia listed the grade levels of 44,000 words.
+In 1921, Harry D. Kitson published The Mind of the Buyer, one of the first books to apply psychology to marketing.
+Kitson's work showed that each type of reader bought and read their own type of text.
+On reading two newspapers and two magazines, he found that short sentence length and short word length were the best contributors to reading ease.